itismohammadreza/powell/README.md

 - use gap instead of margin left and right
 - add pinch-zoom component
 - add ability to change showRequiredStart in run time
-- add disableConfigChangeEffect as a config & unsub listener if disableConfigChangeEffect change at runtime
 - add new properties to dialogForm and their showcase page.
 - what is the priority in dialog form config.rtl & options.rtl & configService.rtl
 - add disableConfigChangeEffect to pages & to dialog form components and model